If you’re not quite sure where to start with your revision have a look at this comprehensive presentation by Mr Jason Lee on getting started.

 Mammary Fold Presentation

-Click here to view a presentation by Rebecca Lewis: FRCS General Surgery exam: tips for breast trainees in line with the new examination format.
+Click here to view a presentation from Miss Rebecca Lewis: FRCS General Surgery exam: tips for breast trainees in line with the new examination format.

 In December 2015 the ABS sought to obtain the pass rates for breast trainees taking the FRCS exam as it had been lead to believe that breast trainees were failing these exams more frequently than other special interest trainees.